PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 **NAT Gateway Route Tables**

 > &#8505; Here we are defining what will happen for return traffic from the Internet for traffic that was initiated outbound.
-> From the perspective of the NAT GW routing, we direct the Spoke VPC summary back to Outbound Endpoint of the respective AZ so the return traffic will be forwarded to GWLB / VM-Series.
+> From the perspective of the NAT GW routing, we direct the Spoke VPC summary back to Outbound Endpoint of the respective AZ so the return traffic will be statefully forwarded to GWLB / VM-Series.
 >
 > Note: The NAT GW subnet is already provisioned with default route pointed to IGW